 About Love & Resiliance

 This is a project of collaboration and dedication to form a better tomorrow for our next generations.
 Our attention is on the Peruvian Amazon, a living and essential ecosystem for the global climate balance and home and source of life for the traditional and indigenous people.
-Never has the forest degradation and disturbance been more critical as today and human beings continue destroying the ecosystem, and thereby also the species and cultures that we depend on, leaving us also at a higher risk of pandemics.
+Never has the forest degradation and disturbance been more critical as today and human beings continue destroying the ecosystem and the species and cultures that we depend on, leaving us also at a higher risk of pandemics.

 The good news is that we have this moment to act.